-Switzerland has the highest underemployment rate in Europe
+Switzerland has highest underemployment rate in Europe

 In 2018, 7% of Switzerland's workforce claimed they would like to work more.
 Women are the most affected.

-According to the Federal Statistical Office (FSO) figures publsihed on Tuesday, Switzerland’s labour pool has 830,000 people.
+According to the Federal Statistical Office (FSO) figures published on Tuesday, Switzerland’s labour pool has 830,000 people.
 This includes 356,000 underemployed individuals, 231,000 unemployed and 243,000 people who are looking for work but not available to start immediately.

 The additional volume of work desired by underemployed and unemployed people corresponded to a lack of work of 299,000 full-time equivalents, according to the FSO figures.